 Having exposure to a variety of roles throughout the SGA has strengthened my ability to effectively advocate for student concerns to the University administration.
 Over the years, I have learned so much through collaborating with my peers.
 Through the partnerships on many projects, I have come to foster very strong relationships with department heads, school deans, and the SGU administration.

 SGU: What are some of your top priorities?

-SC: As SGU transitions back to in-person learning, I aim to advocate for more effective communication, a stronger school community, and greater diversity and inclusion for the entire student body.
+SC: As part of this year’s priorities, I aim to advocate for more effective communication, a stronger school community, and greater diversity and inclusion for the entire student body.
 Our plan is to utilize well-established resources to help make these priorities a reality.

-Throughout the term, our executive board will be holding weekly office hours at the SGA office and over Zoom, continuing the SGA Virtual Study Hall to promote community, and re-opening the SGA Study Buddies Locator to allow for better engagement amongst our students.
-We will also be holding various on-campus events to promote student wellness and mental health such as the SGU Student Organization Fair and SGU Mental Health Day.
+Throughout the term, our executive board will be holding weekly office hours via Zoom, continuing the SGA Virtual Study Hall to promote community, and re-opening the SGA Study Buddies Locator to allow for better engagement amongst our students.
+We will also be holding various virtual events to promote student wellness and mental health such as the SGU Student Organization Fair and SGU Mental Health Day.

 SGU: How do you plan to incorporate the concerns and issues of students from all schools?

 SC: As SGA president, I check in with my executive board daily to ensure all concerns are being addressed in an effective manner.
 SGA also holds biweekly meetings—open to the general student body—every Monday at 7pm AST from September to November to allow for all student concerns to be raised to the executive board.
 As we enter this new term, I will continue to work with my team to use these established lines of communication to advocate for student concerns from all four schools at SGU.